 All this being said, just how do you get the smell out of my vacuum cleaners?
 Change the bag.
 It amazes me how many people will let the bag over fill without changing it.
 There is absolutely no reason to allow a vacuum bag to fill beyond its functionality.

 This is also one cause for your vacuum cleaner to shut off for no apparent reason.
 Most commercial vacuums have a bag fill limit and shut it down before it gets over filled.
 Again, change the bag.

 Beyond the Bag

-If your machine still smells, you need to thoroughly clean it out, including the bag.
+If your vacuum cleaner smells, you need to thoroughly clean it out, including the bag.
 Do you see a pattern here?
 Once you do this you can use a liquid enzyme to spray on the surfaces not harmed by water and allow it to sit for a few hours.
 This allows the enzymes time to digest the odor causing material which cause vacuum cleaner smell.
 It may take more than one application, but this will surely help.